Rockfish Toolkit

 |---|---|---|

-suricata-proto-plugins/transport_perf/ |
+suricata-proto-plugins/transport_signals/ |

-Per-flow TCP handshake RTT, retransmits, zero-windows, window stats; UDP request/response RTT and inter-arrival jitter. |
+Per-flow TCP handshake RTT, retransmits, zero-windows, window stats; UDP request/response RTT and inter-arrival time variance.
+Downstream consumers derive odometry from these. |

 suricata-proto-plugins/payload_entropy/ |